 Ilkhanoff & Silverstein is an established family law firm that has helped many clients with property distribution during a divorce.
 Any assets acquired during a marriage are typically considered marital property.
 Under state law, these assets must be fairly divided when a couple divorces.
 Attorneys at our firm can review your financial portfolio and help determine which assets will need to be distributed.

 We also have the knowledge and resources to ensure that the property is correctly valued and equitably divided.
-In cases where the court will adjudicate the distribution of property, we can be depended on to provide strong representation and protect your interests.
-Contact a York property division lawyer at Ilkhanoff & Silverstein if you are seeking a divorce for qualified legal counsel and assistance with the division of your assets.
+Whether the court will adjudicate the distribution of property, or you are seeking to do so with the help of an experienced divorce mediator, you can depend on our firm to provide the strong legal representation you deserve.
+Contact a York property division lawyer at Ilkhanoff & Silverstein if you are seeking experienced legal counsel to assist you through the equitable distribution process.